Digital Economy and the Environment

 Angel Hsu is Associate Professor of Public Policy and the Environment at the UNC Chapel Hill and Yale PhD ‘13.
 Her work explores the intersection of science and policy and the use of data-driven approaches to understand environmental sustainability.

-February 21: Health-Informed AI: Quantifying and Minimizing the Public Health Impact of Artificial Intelligence with Associate Professor Shaolei Ren
+Health-Informed AI: Quantifying and Minimizing the Public Health Impact of Artificial Intelligence

 The rapid growth of AI has spurred an expansion of energy-intensive data centers, contributing to environmental challenges such as rising carbon emissions and water consumption.
 While the environmental footprint of AI has garnered significant attention, the public health impact has remained hidden and largely unaddressed.
 Specifically, the maintenance of diesel backup generators and reliance on power grids to operate AI data centers lead to air quality degradation.